-This seminar will focus on CLOSER-funded research projects exploring the mental health measures available in the British birth cohorts.
-It will feature talks from Bridget Bryan (King's College London) and Prof George Ploubidis (UCL Centre for Longitudinal Studies).
+This seminar focused on CLOSER projects exploring the mental health measures available in the British birth cohorts.
+It featured talks from Bridget Bryan (King's College London) and Prof George B. Ploubidis (UCL Centre for Longitudinal Studies).
+Presentation slides from the seminar are available below.

 About the CLOSER Seminars